 Have you ever wondered what credit score everyone starts at?
-You might be surprised to learn that it takes over six months to get to square one!
+You might be surprised that it takes over six months to get to square one!

 We all begin without a credit history, and reaching your 18th birthday does not automatically set the wheels in motion at the consumer reporting agencies.

 Credit scores need data to make predictions about future behavior.
-Therefore, you have to build a file from scratch by borrowing money before getting your first rating.
+Therefore, you must build a file from scratch by borrowing money before getting your first rating.

-Fortunately, you can find lenders willing to approve first-time borrowers without a consumer file or rating.
+Fortunately, lenders are willing to approve first-time borrowers without a consumer file or rating.
 Then, your behavior determines where your initial credit score will fall relative to the average.

 What Credit Score Do You Start With?